 Insider’s tip: Unlike some local wineries, this ultra-casual Temecula Valley charmer doesn’t require reservations for its wine tastings.

 One of the early—and now leading—names in California’s craft beer scene, this brewing company has grown from modest 1980 beginnings in the tucked-away college town of Chico, about 140-km north of Sacramento, to operate microbreweries all over the U.S. The impressive yet inviting headquarters is a must stop for any craft-brew fan; take the excellent brewery tour to learn about beer-making, and get a touch of local history too.
 While the guided tasting of new and limited-release beers is for adults only, the entire family can dine in the brewery’s Taproom restaurant.
 The kids’ menu has some fun twists too, such as organic peanut butter, golden raisins, and fresh fruit on crunchy flatbread.

-Book the Ultimate Tour at this picturesque vineyard, spilling down a vine-covered hillside on the outskirts of Healdsburg, and get ready to blow away your kids.
-To tour the rambling estate, climb aboard a Swiss military-style vehicle to bump and jostle across the hills (kids love it).
+Book the Ultimate Tour at this picturesque vineyard, spilling down a vine-covered hillside on the outskirts of Healdsburg.
+To tour the rambling estate, climb aboard a Swiss military-style vehicle to bump and jostle across the hills.
 Next, follow your guide on a walking tour of Bella’s elegantly appointed wine caves—including richly appointed nooks and crannies reserved for weddings and other special events—to an underground tasting room.

 Back outside, relax under handsome oaks—maybe with another glass or two—while the kids romp on the lawn, toss beanbags, or give hula-hoops a whirl.